-Designing bus stops as works of art was a project considered by Palm Beach Gardens.
-The city backed out after heavy criticism.
 The city’s love for art was codified in 1988 (15 years after Miami-Dade County established one of the country’s first public-art programs), and its art in public places begins in the most public of those places, City Hall, where artist Tim Prentice’s “Tryptich” hangs from the lobby ceiling, a glittering, shimmering invitation to look up.
 Mr. Fuller is a fan of the artist, who often creates kinetic pieces, so Mr. Fuller believes this work deserves a better opportunity to show its stuff.
 The rows of connected silvery squares can, and should, flutter; they should snake around.
 “I’ve always felt the city should have installed fans,” he says, “to get more of the wind action.”

-.
-Artist Mark Fuller also created “Be Right Back,” a sculpture on a bench at city hall.
-It, too, is a tribute to his friend, as are four additional bench sculptures around city hall.
 At Legacy Place, he utilizes leg action, striding from one work to another, an exercise in styles and creativity.
 Mr. Fuller’s oeuvre, as they say in art circles, is not predictable.
 Take “Stack 45,” for example, which bears no resemblance at all to “The Obelisk.”
 Or to “Arc Solar” outside the conference center at the Doubletree Hotel.
 Or to “Butterfly Grove” at PGA Commons.
 Or “Stent Tower” in front of the Palm Beach Gardens Medical Center.
 Or “09.11.01” at Memorial Plaza.

 No, “Stack 45” has its own story, one related to the man behind Legacy Place and PGA National and BallenIsles, urban designer Hank Skokowski, who also was Mr. Fuller’s best friend.
 “Hank was weaned on 45s,” Mr. Fuller says, gesturing toward the outer ring of five black semi-circles that represent vinyl records, and the five different-colored inner circles that represent their labels.
 Five and five: 55, the age Hank Skokowski was when he was killed in a motorcycle accident in Australia, shortly after the completion of Legacy Place.

-COURTESY PHOTOS Tributes to Mr. Skokowski take other forms here, too: a quartet of benches, each a different style, each a nod to the man who meant so much to the city, and to his friend.
+Tributes to Mr. Skokowski take other forms here, too: a quartet of benches, each a different style, each a nod to the man who meant so much to the city, and to his friend.
 In each, a pair of Hank Skokowski’s shoes, cast in aluminum, represents an aspect of his life: motorcycle boots, flip-flops, formal shoes, casual ones.